kivy/kivy/doc/sources/tutorials/pong.rst

 graphics primitives.
 In this case, we add a rectangle to the canvas.
 We set the pos of the rectangle to be 5 pixels left of the horizontal center of the widget, and 0 for y.
-The size of the rectangle is set to 10 pixels in width, and the widgets height in height.
+The size of the rectangle is set to 10 pixels in width, and the widgets' height in height.
 The nice thing about defining the graphics like this, is that the rendered rectangle will be automatically updated when the properties of any widgets used in the value expression change.